-- The rate of gastroenteritis presentations to sentinel GPs increased in the past week and the number of presentations to EDs decreased. - Rotavirus notifications to the Department of Health increased in the past week and norovirus detections at PathWest decreased.
+- The rate of gastroenteritis presentations to sentinel GPs increased in the past week and the number of presentations to EDs decreased. - Rotavirus notifications to the Department of Health increased in the past week and norovirus detections at PathWest remained stable.